Appenninica MTB Stage Race 2021 Rules and Regulations

 Not being equipped with the required gear

-Race officials along the race course and by bike reserve the right to disqualify or penalize all teams not following the designated race course or breaching the other rules listed in this document.
+Race officials along the race course and by bike reserve the right to disqualify or penalize any rider not following the designated race course or breaching the other rules listed in this document.

 In the case of withdrawal, the competitors must notify the organizers as soon as possible that they will not start (DNS) or continue (DNF) on course.